 - Plasma exchange (plasmapheresis).
 This procedure uses a machine to remove the antibodies that are attacking the nerves from the blood.
 The blood is then returned to the body.

-In addition to these treatments, doctors may prescribe medications for pain and to prevent blood clots, which can develop in people who are immobile.
+In addition to these treatments, doctors may prescribe medications for pain and blood clot prevention, which can develop in people who are immobile.

-Most people who develop GBS fully recover, although some do not.
+Most adults who develop GBS fully recover, although some do not.
 Children rarely get GBS, and if they do, they usually recover more quickly and more completely than adults.